 4. Chely Wright

-Born and raised in Kansas by a family that loved its country music, Wright laid her plans for country stardom at the age of four.
+Author, activist, and singer Chely Wright was born and raised in Kansas by a family that loved its country music and laid her plans for country stardom at the age of four.

 After doing seasonal work at Opryland, she landed opening gigs for the likes of Tim McGraw and Alan Jackson.
 She released several albums, all to critical acclaim, with more than 1.5 million copies sold.

 Aside from her music, Wright has been a passionate activist for the LGBTQ+ community since coming out in 2010.